-At December 31, 2013, our real estate investment portfolio (before accumulated depreciation and amortization) consisted of \$937.6 million invested primarily in owned long term health care properties and mortgage loans of approximately \$167.1 million (prior to deducting a \$1.7 million reserve).
-Our portfolio consists of investments in 100 skilled nursing properties, 106 assisted living properties, 9 range of care properties, two schools, six parcels of land under development and four parcels of land held-for-use.
-These properties are located in 30 states.
-Assisted living properties include assisted living, independent living and memory care properties.
-Range of care properties consist of properties providing skilled nursing and any combination of assisted living, independent living and/or memory care services.
-For the year ended December 31, 2013, we had net cash provided by operating activities of \$86.2 million.
+At December 31, 2014, our gross real estate investment portfolio (before accumulated depreciation and amortization) consisted of \$949.8 million invested primarily in owned long term health care properties and mortgage loans of approximately \$167.3 million (prior to deducting a \$1.7 million reserve).
+Our portfolio consists of investments in 97 skilled nursing properties (or SNF), 92 assisted living properties (or ALF), eight range of care properties (or ROC), one school, two parcels of land under development and five parcels of land held-for-use.
+These properties are located in

+29 states.
+Our ALF classification includes assisted living, independent living and memory care properties and our ROC classification consists of properties providing skilled nursing and any combination of assisted living, independent living and/or memory care services.
+For the year ended December 31, 2014, we had net cash provided by operating activities of \$95.8 million.

-For the year ended December 31, 2013 we recorded \$4.0 million in straight-line rental income and \$37,000 in straight-line rent receivable reserve.
-During the fourth quarter of 2013, we wrote-off a \$0.9 million straight-line rent receivable balance related to the transition of four assisted living properties to a new lessee.
-For the remaining leases in place at December 31, 2013, assuming no modification or replacement of existing leases and no new leased investments are added to our portfolio, we currently expect that straight-line rental income will decrease from \$3.9 million in 2013 to \$2.2 million for projected annual 2014 and, conversely, our cash rental income is projected to increase from \$96.0 million in 2013 to \$97.5 million for projected annual 2014.
-During the year ended December 31, 2013, we received \$96.0 million of cash rental revenue and recorded \$0.7 million of amortized lease inducement cost.
+For the year ended December 31, 2014 we recognized \$3.0 million in straight-line rental income and \$30,000 in straight-line rent receivable reserve.
+Our lease with affiliates of Extendicare, Inc. (or Extendicare) and Enlivant covering 37 assisted living properties expired on December 31, 2014.
+Effective January 1, 2015, we re-leased 20 of the 37 properties by adding 13 properties to an existing master lease and entering into a new master lease for seven of the properties.
+See Investing Activities below for further discussion of the transactions relating to the properties formerly coleased to affiliates of Extendicare and Enlivant.
+For the remaining leases in place at December 31, 2014, including the new leases effective January 1, 2015 for 20 properties formerly co-leased by Extendicare and Enlivant, and assuming no modification or replacement of existing leases and no new leased investments are added to our portfolio, we currently expect that straight-line rental income will increase from \$3.0 million in 2014 to \$6.9 million for projected annual 2015 primarily due to the new leases effective January 1, 2015 for 20 properties, as previously discussed, and completed development projects.
+Conversely, our cash rental income is projected to decrease from \$99.7 million in 2014 to \$98.1 million for projected annual 2015 primarily due to the sale of 16 properties to Enlivant partially offset by completed development projects.
+During the year ended December 31, 2014, we received \$99.7 million of cash rental revenue and recorded \$0.8 million of amortized lease inducement.
+At December 31, 2014, the straight-line rent receivable balance, net of reserves, on the consolidated balance sheet was \$32.7 million.